 Ford Motor Co.
 (NYSE:FC) is hard at work trying to reimagine how people get from one place to another.
 Leading the way is Ford Smart Mobility LLC chair, Jim Hackett.
-Hackett used to be CEO at office-furniture maker, Steelcase Inc. (NYSE:SCSC).
+Hackett used to be CEO at office-furniture maker, Steelcase Inc. (NYSE:SCSA).

 Hackett’s job at the subsidiary Ford formed in March is to look into new areas in ride hailing, car sharing and self-driving vehicles for Ford to develop.